PHOTON: Hierarchical Autoregressive Modeling for Lightspeed and Memory-Efficient Language Generation: PHOTON

-\paragraph{Next-Token Loss.} The primary objective is standard autoregressive maximum likelihood.
-Given the token-level logits produced from $\hat{X}^{(0)}$, we minimize the negative log-likelihood of the next token:
+\paragraph{Next-Token Loss.} Our primary objective is autoregressive maximum likelihood.
+Given the token-level logits computed from $\widehat{X}^{(0)}$, we minimize the negative log-likelihood as follows:

-This ensures that PHOTON remains a conventional decoder-only language model at the output level.
+This preserves PHOTON as a standard decoder-only language model at the output level.

-\paragraph{Recursive Reconstruction Loss.} While $\mac{L}_{\mathrm{token}}$ supervises only the final token predictions, it does not ensure that the intermediate latent streams encode information in a manner that can be reliably reconstructed from the top down.
-We encourage \emph{recursive consistency} by aligning encoder representations with their corresponding decoder reconstructions at each level:
+\paragraph{Recursive Loss.} Next-token supervision alone does not ensure that the model maintains a coherent hierarchy; intermediate latent streams may not be recoverable from the top-down pathway.
+We introduce an auxiliary objective that explicitly enforces hierarchical consistency by matching each encoder state to its corresponding top-down reconstruction at every level:

-This regularizer intuitively enables the hierarchy to function as a coherent multi-resolution state, enabling top-down decoders to retrieve bottom-up summaries.

-\paragraph{Next-Context Loss.} Finally, we regularize chunk-level dynamics to ensure that coarse representations are both compressive and \emph{predictive}.
-At level $l$, the context encoder generates contextualized chunk states $X^{(l)}$ from aggregated inputs $A^{(l)}$.
-We encourage each chunk representation to be predicted from its preceding chunks, i.e., its causal prefix, by minimizing: